Bal du Bois

 The Bal du Bois is an annual debutante ball held at the Country Club of Virginia in Richmond.
 The ball serves as a fundraiser for the Junior Board of Sheltering Arms Physical Rehabilitation Hospital.
-Participants are referred to as sponsors and any young woman, who is a rising senior in college, is eligible to participate.
-Sponsors are solicited from all Richmond area high school graduating classes.
 Since its founding in 1957, the ball has raised over $3.8 million for Sheltering Arms.
 Along with the Richmond German Christmas Dance, it is one of the premier Virginian debutante balls.

 History

 In 1957 the Junior Board of Sheltering Arms created a debutante ball at the Country Club of Virginia to help raise money for their physical rehabilitation hospital.
 The ball was named "Bal du Bois" (French for "Woodland Ball") due to the forest surrounding the country club.
 The first ball was held on June 17, 1957 and raised $8,500 for the hospital.
 Debutantes, called "sponsors", are traditionally alumnae of St. Catherine's School, an all-girls private, Episcopal school in Richmond.

 In 1987 the ball took place on the first Friday in June.
 Since then it has been held on the Friday after Memorial Day.
 The age requirement for debutantes was raised from eighteen years of age to twenty-one years of age.

 Since its inception, the ball has raised over $3.8 million for Sheltering Arms.